-Final Phase students are assigned an Academic Supervisor who will work with them throughout the year, alongside their Process Tutor.
+Final-phase students are assigned an Academic Supervisor who will work with them throughout the year, alongside their Process Tutor.

-The process tutor guides students from the start of their studies in the practical parts of the programme, including work placement arrangements in consultation with the work placement teacher and other student support.
+The process tutor will guide students from the start of their studies in the practical parts of the programme, including work placement arrangements in consultation with the work placement teacher and other student support.